hunkyburrito/bakaspaceman-ValheimMods/BetterStamina/res/README.md

 - Or download [BepInEx Config Manger](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases)﻿ plugin to be able to edit them in-game by pressing F1.

 ## Change Log
+### 2.1.0
+- Updated fixes for Hildirs Request
+- Combined tool stamina usage to one toggle
+### 2.0.0
+- Updated fixes for Mistland (thanks to Digitalroot)
 ### 1.2.0
 - Reduced Rested stamina regen bonus from 100% to 50% and increased base stamina regen rate by 50%, to reduce the overall impact and importance of having Rested status effect.
 - Added ability to override Cold, Wet and Rested status effect stamina regen rates via config file.